buddhikasemasinghe/apollo-suspencifier/README.md

-# React Suspense with Appllo
+# React Suspense with Apollo

 A learning guide to experiment React Suspense features with GraphQL server.
 This is my first hands on experience in GraphQL.